lopezivan763/CIS-106-Ivan-Lopez-Torres/README.md

 ##Assignment 6
 Assignment 6 was much more manageable now that I knew how to properly use functions and how to fix the errors in my code.
 The class keeps getting a bit challenging and stressful at times, but also the number of things I'm learning is unreal.
 I was not expecting coding this much throughout this class.
 I need to practice one or two things to make my coding more efficient and less difficult to code.
 I'm sure that at the end of this course things will look a lot easier.
 I'm thinking of looking into some other examples and code them to keep practicing and keep this momentum going.

+##Assignment 7
+Assignment 7 was simple and much more helpful to make programming easier.
+It was a bit confusing at first, but then if and else statements were easier to understand.
+Functions and conditions bring a new organization to my programming.
+I also read a bit about loops and how they can help, so I'm looking forward to learning about them.
+I will use this information to improve my work and my coding which is improving ever since I started this class.
+I'm also thinking of programming a calculator with all the stuff I'm learning in this course.
+It should be an easy project and good practice as well.